Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

 Delete button
 -------------

-You can add a delete button to the grid's toolbar in MainPanel.js to delete selected aritsts:
+You can add a delete button to the grid's toolbar in MainPanel.js to delete selected arists:

 .. code:: javascript